HashMap Internal Implementation Analysis in Java

 HashTable and ConcurrentHashMap

-ConcurrentHashMap do not allow null keys or null values while HashMap allows null keys.
+ConcurrentHashMap does not allow null keys or null values while HashMap allows null keys.